YargKlnc/Deep-Learning/README.md

 *In summary;* the target variable is `IS_SUCCESSFUL`, and the feature variables are the remaining columns in the DataFrame `numeric_application_df`.
 The code snippet performs the necessary steps to split the data into features (X) and the target (y) arrays, followed by splitting them into training and testing datasets for model training and evaluation.

+*Compiling, Training, and Evaluating the Model:*

+**Architecture and Training Details (Attempt 1):**

 *Variables Removed in Attempt 1:* In the preprocessing stage of **Attempt 1**, the EIN (Employer Identification Number) and NAME columns were eliminated from the dataset.
 The exclusion of these variables indicates that they were not considered relevant or contributory to the model's predictive performance for the specific task at hand.
 The decision to remove variables is often made based on factors such as redundancy, lack of information, or other considerations that might impact the model negatively.

-*Variables Removed in Attempt 1:* In the preprocessing stage of **Attempt 2**, the EIN (Employer Identification Number) column was dropped from the dataset.
-The decision to exclude this variable suggests that it was deemed non-essential or non-contributory to the model's predictive performance for the specific task at hand.
-Removal of variables is typically based on factors such as redundancy, lack of information, or other considerations that might adversely affect the model.
-This strategic pruning aims to streamline the dataset and enhance the model's ability to discern meaningful patterns during training.

-*Compiling, Training, and Evaluating the Model:*

-**Architecture and Training Details (Attempt 1):**

 Cutoff Value Application: 500
 CutOff Value Classification: 300